gravitycontained/QPL/README.md

 were implemented for my personal usage.
 They might have mistakes and might be slow:
 I highly recommend installing the feature from a greater source, especially if deployed in a serious environment.

+# License
+This is free for any use (commercial or personal, proprietary or open-source).
+The source code is distributed under the [zlib/png license](https://opensource.org/licenses/Zlib)

 # Setup

 To use this library download the zip and include the include folder.
 Copy the `qpl.dll` and `qpl-d.dll` into your project folder.
 It is build with SFML enabled, so you you have to inlcude and link the [SFML](https://www.sfml-dev.org/) library in order to compile your program.